dayseanm04/Hospital-Network-Design-Project/setup/Task1-Build-Physical-and-Core-Connections.md

 - ✅ Firewall connected to the hospital core router
 - ✅ Core router is connected to the distribution switches
 - ✅ Distribution switches are interconnected
-- ✅ Access switches hab dual connections to the distribution layers
+- ✅ Access switches has dual connections to the distribution layers

 ## 📌 Note: